chef-training/extending_cookbooks/WORKSTATION.md

 * Installation of ChefDK

-* Create a user named 'chef' with the password 'chef'
+* Create a user named 'chef' with the password 'Cod3Can!'

 * Ensure the yum package repository is up-to-date